ErSachinBhati/Docsify/README.md

  # Deploy Documentation

  Congratulations!
-You have successfully created Docsify documentation.
-You can now deploy it to a web server or on GitHub.
+You've successfully installed Docsify, now you have index.html & README.md set up, start crafting your documentation by writing in README.md.
+After completion, you can deploy it to a web server or on GitHub.